 I’ve long been a fan of Shawn Phillips, author of Strength for Life: The Fitness Plan for the Rest of Your Life.
 Over the past few years, I’ve become somewhat more than a Facebook Friend.
 In September of 2010 I was curled up in a ball in my bunk in the Barrels Huts at 12,000′.
 I drank some bad water and had severe diarrhea and cramps that almost stopped me from successfully qualifying for the Elbrus Race 2010, a mountain running race to the summit of 18,510 ft (5642 meters) Mount Elbrus, highest peak in Europe and one of the Seven Summits.
 Shawn called to cheer me up, and help me get my spirits back after the event doctor had pulled me from the race, severely dehydrated and at risk of HAPE.

-Earlier today, Shawn blogged about The Fruit-Smoothie and Other Health Food Myths and I have to say I totally agree with the concept here and was inspired to write this post.
+Earlier today, Shawn blogged about The Fruit-Smoothie and Other Health Food Myths [note, this article is no longer posted] and I have to say I totally agree with the concept here and was inspired to write this post.

 Time is a major issue for most people on the way up in life—it drives us to make decisions we’d otherwise do differently.
 Heck, fast-food didn’t become a $200 billion annual business because it’s so delicious and energizing! — Shawn Phillips